edelweiss611428/dissimilarities/README.md

 - subCols: Subsetting a "dist" object to a numeric "matrix" based on some column (equivalently, row) indices.
 - fastDist: Computing a "dist" object given a numeric matrix.
 - fastDistAB: Computing a numeric "matrix" storing pairwise distances between rows in two matrices.
-- get2dFrom1d: Computing 2D-indexing given 1D-indexing (as used in R's "dist" objects)
+- get2dFrom1d: Computing 2D-indexing given 1D-indexing (as used in R's "dist" objects).

 Features under development: